 1.Don’t cram your day full of notes

-It’s really tempting to bring that binder full of Chemistry notes everywhere you go – to meal time, by your bedside, and even in the shower!
+It’s really tempting to bring that binder full of Chemistry notes everywhere you go – to mealtime, by your bedside, and even in the shower!
 (I’m kidding on that last one.)
 Anyway, this isn’t a good idea, even if it’s the very last day before the Chemistry A Level.
-Constantly having Chemistry notes in front of your eyes 24/7 is a really quick way to get exhausted, stressed and grumpy, among other similarly negative emotions.
+Constantly having Chemistry notes in front of your eyes 24/7 is a really quick way to get exhausted, stressed, and grumpy, among other similar negative emotions.
 While it may make sense on the surface to have notes everywhere you look “for a quick peep”, what it means is that you just can’t get away from Chemistry, not even for a short break.

 2. Do easy questions to bolster your confidence